loicleguen/Portfolio-Project/README.md

 Regarding the distribution of technical roles, since there are three distinct parts in this project, we decided that each of us, Pierre-Yves, Jules and myself, would be responsible for one of these parts.
 This means that all three of us would be both front-end and back-end developers.
 As for Valentin, he is the team’s data analyst for the parts handled by Pierre-Yves and Jules, because for my part I will also be doing the data work so that my demo day is more complete.

+The direct stakeholders are obviously the co-developers, therefore Pierre-Yves, Jules, Valentin, and myself.
+The indirect stakeholders are the clients :
+- Pierre, who is the financial director.
+- Florian, who is the goalkeepers’ coach.
+- Sebastien, who is the assistant coach.
+- Lucas, who is the fitness coach.

 ## [Brainstorming and idea evaluation](#-table-of-contents)

 ## [Decision and Refinement](#-table-of-contents)